wmo-im/dim_eccodes_baseimage/README.md

 The baseimage can also be used gain access to the [eccodes command-line tools](https://confluence.ecmwf.int/display/ECC/Command+line+tools) without requiring the installation of the eccodes library on the host machine.

+Note that the image does not track eccodes releases, but is updated on a case-by-case basis.

 ## Building and using the baseimage

 ```bash